-The last thing you need when you have been in an accident is to have your well-meaning family doctor refer you to the insurance companies hired gun!
+The last thing you need when you have been in a car accident is to have your well-meaning family doctor refer you to the insurance companies hired gun!
 Unfortunately, unless you are a trial lawyer that knows the doctors in your area, you have no way of knowing who to avoid.
-If you have been seriously injured and are at the stage where it is time to start seeing specialists, I would strongly urge you to talk to an experienced attorney that is familiar with the doctors you need to avoid.
+If you have been seriously injured and are at the stage where it is time to start seeing specialists, I would strongly urge you to talk to an experienced Texas attorney that is familiar with the doctors you need to avoid.

 A: The answer is sad…but simple.

 The insurance company knows that if you cannot afford to go to the doctor, you will not be able to prove you were hurt in the accident and they will not have to pay you anything.
 Likewise, if they help you and your family by paying your lost wages while you are off work, you are much more likely to be able to afford medical treatment.
 Again, the insurance company knows that if you have medical treatment, you can prove you are hurt, which means they will have to pay more money.
 They know that if you cannot afford medical treatment…or the light bill, then you will accept pennies on the dollar for your claim out of desperation.